edrewitz/WxData/Documentation/single_raws.md

     4) to_csv (Boolean) - Default = True.
 This will save the data into a CSV file and build a directory to hold the CSV files.

-    5) clear_recycle_bin (Boolean) - Default=True.
-When set to True, the contents in your recycle/trash bin will be deleted with each run of the program you are calling WxData.
+    5) clear_recycle_bin (Boolean) - (Default=False in WxData >= 1.2.5) (Default=True in WxData < 1.2.5).
+When set to True,
+        the contents in your recycle/trash bin will be deleted with each run of the program you are calling WxData.
         This setting is to help preserve memory on the machine.

     6) proxies (dict or None) - Default=None.
 If the user is using proxy server(s), the user must change the following: